-Course Advisories: CIS 1 with a grade of "C" or "CR" or better; ability to keyboard at 30 wpm.
-Introductory course starting with a general overview of networking.
-The course prepares the student to take the Microsoft Certified examination "Networking Essentials" and/or the Novell Certified examination "Network design, media, protocols, architectures, operations, and administration will be discussed.
+Course Advisories: CIS 1 with a grade of "C" or "CR" or better.
+An introductory course starting with a general overview of networking.
+Network design, media, protocols, architectures, operations, and administration will be discussed.
 Local area networks, wide area networks, and network connectivity (including Internet) are covered.
+This course is the foundation of all other network classes and helps prepare the student to be successful when taking various certified examinations.
 Three hours lecture, one hour lab weekly by arrangement.